 Perhaps most importantly on the list of traffic safety updates, though, Illinois has made it unlawful to stream or watch videos while driving.
 The distracting behavior had been highly discouraged before as it massively increases the risk of causing a car accident, but now a driver can be fined up to $150 per violation.

 This legal update can significantly impact car accident claims filed by people who were struck by a distracted driver.
 If it can be determined that they were watching or streaming a video while driving at the time of the accident, then it stands to say that more liability should be placed on that driver’s shoulders.
 An experienced car accident attorney could also use the citation as evidence of negligence.
 If a police officer was confident enough to write a citation for watching a video while driving, then a responding insurance company or reviewing jury should be convinced the violation occurred, too.

 For help with a distracted driving accident claim in Chicago, you can turn to McHargue & Jones, LLC.
 Since we opened our law firm in 2000, we have built our reputation as tenacious fighters for the wrongfully injured throughout the city.
-Call (312) 487-2461, tell us what happened in your crash, and we can tell you how we can help or what to do next to seek compensation.
+Call (312) 487-2461, tell us what happened in your crash, and we can tell you how we can help or what to do next to seek compensation for your injuries.